arve0/master/thesis.md

 # Abstract {.unnumbered}
-St. Olavs hospital has supplied a dataset of 2703 tissue samples at the tumor peripheral from $\approx 900$ patients.
-NTNU want to examine all tissue samples with image processing to see if second harmonic generation microscope images of tissue can help classify cancer type (I, II, III) or in other words, cancer aggresiveness.
-This thesis documents a method which automates the microscope imaging of these tissue microarrays (TMA) and show how images can be structured and correlated to clinical data.
+St. Olavs hospital has supplied a dataset of 2703 tissue samples from the tumor periphery from approximately 900 patients organized on tissue microarrays (TMA).
+In this project we wish to examine all these tissue samples with image processing to determine if second harmonic generation microscope images of tissue can improve classification of cancer type (I, II, III) or in other words, cancer aggresiveness.
+This thesis documents methods which automates the microscope imaging of TMA and show how images can be correlated to clinical data.
+Datamining methods can then be used on this dataset to look for patterns which can be used in classifcation.

-Automated microscope scanning is in principle straight forward, but the implementation is dependent on many aspects of the experimental setup.
-In general, some of the aspects discussed in this thesis are:
+Automated microscope scanning is easy in consept, but the implementation depends on many aspects of the experimental setup.
+Some of the aspects discussed in this thesis are:

-- Create image analysis algorithms that are robust to experimental variations.
+- Develop image analysis algorithms that are robust to experimental variations.
-- Correction of systematic errors like
-    - intensity variations and
-    - difference in coordinate systems of scanning raster patterns and stage movement.
+- Handle systematic errors like intensity variation and rotation between scanning raster pattern and stage coordinate system.
-- Automatic stitching of regular spaced images with variable degree of signal entropy in seams.
+- Automatic stitching of regular spaced images with little signal entropy in seams.
-- Adjusting z-plane for large area samples with micrometer precision.
+- Adjusting z-plane tilt for large area samples with micrometer precision.
+- Interfacing with commercial Leica software.

-The aspects listed above are not unique to TMA-specimens and the experimental setup, and could be useful for similar projects.
-But the focus of the thesis will be on TMA and the experimental setup with a Leica SP8 microscope.
+The focus of this thesis will be on TMA and the experimental setup with a Leica SP8 microscope, but some the aspects listed above are not unique to this context only.

 The conclusions are: